Shopify/mybench/_sources/getting-started.rst.txt

       --user=username \
       --pass=password \
       --bench \
-      --multiplier=100
+      --eventrate=10000

-The default event rate for examplebench is 100 event/s split evenly between its two workloads.
-The ``--multiplier=100`` option multiplies the event rate by 100, resulting in an overall event rate of 10,000 events/s.
+The default event rate for examplebench is 1000 event/s split evenly between its various workloads.
+The ``--eventrate=10000`` option overrides this, specifying an event rate 10x the default, automatically distributed among the defined workloads.
 You can then go to https://localhost:8005 to see the real-time monitoring UI.
 This should show something similar to:

 .. image:: images/screenshot.png